 If you are new to car audio, choosing the right component subwoofer can seem like a challenge, with so many subwoofer options out there.
 How can you decide which one is the best for YOU?
-The easy route is to choose a loaded and amplified enclosure (subs are already matched and mounted with a perfectly matched amplifier already built-in).
+The easy route is to choose a loaded and amplified subwoofer package (subs are already matched and mounted with a perfectly matched amplifier already built-in).
 Just wire and rock!
 But if you prefer the high performance or custom design of a compnent sub, read on...
 There are thousands of options in different brands, sizes, power handling, voice coil configurations, etc.

 Subwoofers are a necessary component of any good sound system.
 No other speakers can reproduce the low frequencies necessary to experience your music the way the artist intended.
 Whether you listen to rap, rock, metal, or country...
 Whether you listen to your music loud or quiet… subwoofers will improve your overall listening experience with the feel of a live concert.